laipn/company-fit/README.md

   - Additional tools: [Auto-formatting]((<https://github.com/google/yapf>).
 Presubmit checks for coding standards.
 [Example])
 - Functional vs Systems vs Integration testing, code-coverage requirements, etc
   - Informational: Are all tests run on every build or is there pruning?
+- Branches
+  - Who is in charge of cherry-picking changes into older branches and keeping builds running?
 - Code Analysis tools
   - Examples: Code-coverage, race-conditions code-analysis, memory leak code-analysis
   - Presubmit checks on this?